 The Best Hope For a Bond Reduction

 The attorneys at LEWIS & DICKSTEIN, P.L.L.C. have decades of combined criminal defense experience.
-It is crucial to hire an attorney who has extensive experience arguing for a low or personal bond.
-Judges and prosecutors are aware of our reputation as reputable, reliable attorneys and will trust that our representations in court are credible.
+Hiring an attorney with extensive experience arguing for a low or personal bond is crucial.
+Judges and prosecutors know our reputation as reputable, reliable attorneys and will trust that our representations in court are credible.
 Lesser-known or “general practice” attorneys might be less familiar to judges and prosecutors and will not get the benefit of the doubt.
 If you are facing an upcoming arraignment, give us a call.
 We will explain how a LEWIS & DICKSTEIN, P.L.L.C. defense lawyer can help you get a bond reduction.

 Call us today at (248) 263-6800 for a free consultation or complete a Request for Assistance Form.
 We will contact you promptly and find a way to help you.